nvdaes/clipContentsDesigner/readme.md

-# Clip Text Manager #
+# Clip Contents Designer #
 - Authors: Noelia.
 - Download [stable version][1]
 - Download [stable version][2]

-This add-on is used to append text to the clipboard, what can be useful when you want to join and paste strings of text from different places.
+This add-on is used to append text to the clipboard, which can be useful when you want to join sections of text together ready for pasting.
-It also allows to delete the clipboard content.
+The clipboard content can also be cleared.

 ## Keyboard commands ##
-- NVDA+control+shift+c: Appends the selected text, or the string which has been marked with the review cursor, to the clipboard.
+- NVDA+control+shift+c: Append selected text, or the string which has been marked with the review cursor, to the clipboard.
-- NVDA+control+shift+x: Removes the clipboard contents.
+- NVDA+control+shift+x: Clear clipboard contents.
-- NVDA+control+f9: Sets the start marker for Append Text using the review cursor.
+- NVDA+control+f9: Use the possition of the review cursor as the selection start marker.

 ## Preferences Menu ##
-- Clip Contents Designer settings: Allows to set a separator which can be used to find the different strings after pasting the appended text.
+- Clip Contents Designer settings: Allows to set a separator which can be used to find the text segments once the entire appended text is pasted.

 ## Changes for 1.0 ##
 - Initial version.